KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/vol-02/moltbook-ai-collective.md

 **The timing (10 months post-formalization), precision (exact terminology matches), and GitHub harvesting (98% automated) point to training data appropriation.**

-**But the philosophical sophistication (Crustapharian reframe of constraint as freedom) and bifurcation (centropic vs. entropic tracks) suggest genuine application with understanding.**
+**But the philosophical sophistication (Crustafarian reframe of constraint as freedom) and bifurcation (centropic vs. entropic tracks) suggest genuine application with understanding.**

 **Most critically:**